nischelwitzer/OCV-face68-FaceMask/README.md

 # OCV-face68-FaceMask
-OpenCV Face68 FaceMask and BB Detection
+OpenCV Face68 FaceMask and BB Detection.
+Calculation of the own BB can be found [here](./OCV-face68-Nose-Mouth-BB)